obiba/opal-doc/web-user-guide/projects/tables.rst

 The result of the SQL query can be downloaded from the web interface in CSV format.
 For a programmatic access to the SQL API, see the :ref:`python-sql` python command and the ``opal.sql()`` function in the `opalr R package <https://cran.r-project.org/package=opalr>`_.

+Note that in Opal, the identifiers is not a variable.
+When performing assignment of the table data into the SQL environment, the identifiers column is called ``_id`` by default.

 Permissions
 -----------